Conrad Shawcross:The Dappled Light of the Sun Book

 Shipping costs will be calculated at checkout, based on weight and destination.

 For all orders outside the UK, VAT is deducted from your order at checkout.
-Upon arrival in your country, your order may be subject to customs duties, taxes and courier handling fees.
-You are responsible for paying any charges levied by the courier and the local customs office.
-These vary by destination, please check with your local customs office for more information.
+Your order may be subject to customs duties, taxes and courier charges.
+You are responsible for paying these charges.
+Please check with your local customs office for more information.

 For more information please refer to our Delivery Info and Returns & Refunds pages.